maunovaha/CppBuutti/Exercises/Homework/Homework_08/README.md

 ## Exercise 2

-> In last homework, we made a *Person struct*.
+> In the last homework, we made a *Person struct*.
 Make a *Person class* instead that works in the same way.

 ```cpp
 ```